Can your family or business cope financially if you should die early or unexpectedly?

 You want to be sure that your children are well taken care of and can afford a further education like college or university.
 For this reason, additional cover is an absolute essential especially when kids are still living at home.

 If your spouse passed away while the kids were young, you would need to replace their income to maintain the essentials of the family’s lifestyle and cover everyday living expenses.
 You may also need help with domestic tasks like cleaning the house, laundry, cooking and helping with schoolwork.

 In addition to providing income to cover everyday living expenses, your family would also need insurance to cover debts like the mortgage so they wouldn’t have to sell the house to stay solvent.

 If you are involved in a business partnership, you need insurance on your partner’s life.
 The reason is so if he or she dies, there will be enough cash to buy his/her interest from his/her heirs and pay their share of the company’s obligations without having to sell the company itself.
 This would also apply to the business partner and they would also have the same needs (due to the risk that you might die), and so they also need to simultaneously purchase insurance on your life

 - To Pay Off your Estate Taxes

-Paying off an estate’s taxes can been quite expensive, so having insurance in place to pay them is essential to avoid selling other assets or funds that you may have built for your retirement.
-Using life insurance for this purpose is most common especially if the estate is a large one, and uses whole (rather than term) insurance to ensure that cover remains until the end of life.
+Paying off an estate’s taxes can be quite expensive, so having insurance in place to pay them is essential to avoid selling other assets or funds that you may have built for your retirement.
+Using life insurance for this purpose is most common especially if the estate is a large one and uses whole (rather than term) insurance to ensure that cover remains until the end of life.